 At the end of your time with the recruiter, chances are he or she will casually ask where else you're interviewing.
 This isn't just idle chit-chat; if the recruiter likes you, he or she wants to know what the firm has to do to pull you away from the clutches of the competitors you're going to visit later in the afternoon.
 Recruiters will fight for candidates that they like, and they'll urge the hiring partners to do the same.

 None of this advice should be groundbreaking news.
 Be polite.
 Be an empathetic human being.
 Do your homework.
-Once you've mastered the art of being a person, you're halfway there.
+Once you've mastered the art of being a civilized professional, you're halfway there.

 - Associates Get Their Move On (California Lawyer)